Dxbi11/Servibar/README.md

 ## features

-- Rack: have some sort of live rack of rooms, so it includes state, stocked items and it is crucial  for it to be very easy to change.
+- Rack: have some sort of live rack of rooms, so it includes state, stocked items and it is crucial  for it to be very easy to change, so add a component to change state easily.

 - invoices: let the user make invoices, each invoice must be printable and contain room number, invoice ID, date, and a list of items sold.